Champion HHC Health Information Library

 Prenatal testing provides information about your baby's health before he or she is born.
 Some routine tests during pregnancy also check on your health.
 At your first prenatal visit, your health care provider will test for a number of things, including problems with your blood, signs of infections, and whether you are immune to rubella (German measles) and chickenpox.

 Throughout your pregnancy, your health care provider may suggest a number of other tests, too.
 Some tests are suggested for all women, such as screenings for gestational diabetes, Down syndrome, and HIV.
 Other tests might be offered based on your

-- Personal or family health history
+- Personal or family medical history

 - Ethnic background